WHAT'S NEW

 An absolute dream shot.
 The inspiration for the trip was to see and shoot something like this.
 And it happened on day 2.

-Starting the hike with two cable-car rides landed us mid-mountain, which meant there's no foothills, no warmup.
-Nowhere to go but up.
+Starting the hike with the two cable-car rides landed us mid-mountain, which meant there's no foothills, no warmup.
+Nowhere to go but up, right away.

-The slope and difficulty to begin this hike, along with an early hardware malfunction (one of my poles fell apart about seven steps in, my first time using poles) combined with the terrifying sight of a falling rock - nature's runaway train - made me wonder, nearly out loud -
+The difficulty and slope of the mountain to begin this hike, along with an early hardware malfunction (one of my poles fell apart about seven steps in, my first time using poles) combined with the terrifying sight of a falling rock - nature's runaway train - made me wonder, nearly out loud:

 Am I ready for this?